blab/ncov-wa-phylodynamics/README.md

 	<a id="fig:R0"></a>
 	<img style="width:90%;" src="figures/bdsky_R0.png" alt="">
 	<figcaption>Figure 2: Effective reproduction number of of SARS-CoV-2 in Washington State.
-  The effective reproduction number (on the y-axis) is estimated for intervals of 2 days using a birth-death skyline model ([Stadler et al][Stadler et al]).
+  The effective reproduction number (on the y-axis) is estimated for intervals of 2 days using a birth-death skyline model.
   The three different lines show when local transmission was first reported in WA, when initial state wide measures began and when the stay at home order was issued.
   </figcaption>
 </figure>